-Level Description Activities LO Normal time Prevention, preparation and capacity building activities like trainings, preparation and updation of plans, mock drills, procurements of equipments, etc L1 Can be managed at district level State and Centre remain ready to assist if need arises L2 Beyond the capacity of district Require active participation and mobilisation of resources from State Government L3 Resources of District and State Government have been overwhelmed Require Central Government for reinstating the State and District machinery as well as for rescue, relief, and other response and recovery measures
+Level Description Activities LO Normal time Prevention, preparation and capacity building activities like trainings, preparation and updation of plans, mock drills, procurements of equipments, etc L1 Can be managed at district level State and Centre remain ready to assist if need arises L2 Beyond the capacity of district Require active participation and mobilisation of resources from State Government L3 Resources of District and State Require Central Government for reinstating the Government have been State and District machinery as well as for rescue, overwhelmed relief, and other response and recovery measures

-8.2 Emergency Operations Centres
+Emergency Operations Centres

 EOC is an offsite facility which functions from the State / District/ Taluka headquarters.
 It includes the space, facilities and protection necessary for communication, collaboration, coordination and emergency information management.
-It is a combination of various line departments of Government and other agencies whose services are generally required during incident response.
+It is a combination of various line departments of Governmentand other agencies whose services are generally required during incident response.